sergiodxa/remix-utils/README.md

 > **Note**
 > This depends on `react`.

 This hook lets you get the locales returned by the root loader.
-It follows a simple convention, your root loader return value should be an objet with the key `locales`.
+It follows a simple convention, your root loader return value should be an object with the key `locales`.

 You can combine it with `getClientLocal` to get the locales on the root loader and return that.
 The return value of `useLocales` is a `Locales` type which is `string | string[] | undefined`.